View Document

 ⦁ Client feedback data is collected from the clinics to improve service delivery via satisfaction feedback, “client survey”.

-⦁ Clinic information & expectations. provided to clients at initial contact with clinic client information booklet.
+⦁ Clinic information & expectations provided to clients at initial contact.

 In accordance with the University’s Privacy Policy moreover, Health Complaints Act 2016 (Vic).

 c.
-Client-centred Care: A collaborative approach to service delivery that actively involves clients, their family/carers/support people and service providers
+Client-centred Care: A collaborative and evidence-based approach to service delivery that actively involves clients, their family/carers/support people and service providers

-⦁ Care and treatment options based on the client’s values and cultural context.
+⦁ Care and treatment options include client’s values and cultural context.

 Part H - Student Learning and Practical Placement at VU Clinics